-El Salvador, still recovering from its 1980-1992 civil war, is beset with endemic poverty and police corruption.
-Since the late 1990s, waves of violent crime have hit the country, making its murder rate one of the world’s highest.
-Most killings are perpetrated by gangs extorting money or fighting for control of city districts.
-Every year the dangers of daily life push tens of thousands of Salvadorans to hazard the journey north to the U.S. border.
+Two decades after the end of its civil war, El Salvador has been trying to limit the influence of criminal gangs that control large portions of the country.
+Once afflicted by the world’s highest murder rate, the country now sees fewer homicides, but the gangs have tightened their grip upon turf where they run extortion rackets and exercise other forms of social control.
+Every year, the dangers of daily life push tens of thousands of Salvadorans to hazard the journey north to the U.S. border.
 Through its fieldwork and advocacy, Crisis Group presses for crime prevention, rehabilitation and socio-economic reform policies that can make El Salvador a safer place to live.

 Originally published in War On The Rocks